Identifying Research Priorities in Musculoskeletal Trauma Care in Sub-Saharan Africa

 Item Type: Article

-Uncontrolled Keywords: Clinical Research, Physical Injury - Accidents and Adverse Effects, 8.1 Organisation and delivery of services, 8 Health and social care services research, Injuries and accidents, 3 Good Health and Well Being, 4 Quality Education
+Uncontrolled Keywords: 32 Biomedical and Clinical Sciences, 3202 Clinical Sciences, Physical Injury - Accidents and Adverse Effects, Clinical Research, 8.1 Organisation and delivery of services, Injuries and accidents, 3 Good Health and Well Being, 4 Quality Education

 Depositing User: Symplectic Admin